 One language teacher shared about his visit to Charles Darwin’s home, and the short “thinking path” that Darwin walked each morning before he sat down to work.
 What if we created our own “thinking path” at Head-Royce?
 An administrator shared her love of a walking labyrinth in Santa Fe.
 How can we recreate this meditative space for our Head-Royce community?
 A group of Upper School science faculty coupled with Lower School teachers to create a vision for a teaching garden.
 If students are growing kale, can we also build a cooking area on-site so they can saute it and taste the fruits of their labor?
 The architects took detailed notes with questions of their own.
 If we create 3-4 outdoor classrooms, how many benches would you need?
 Should they have electric outlets or be tech-free?

 Our hope is that these potential concepts will soon become reality!
-We’ve submitted our plan to the City of Oakland last December, and they are currently studying our proposal and will create a draft Environmental Impact Report to be released sometime next year.
+We submitted our plan to the City of Oakland in December 2018, and they are currently studying our proposal and will publish a draft Environmental Impact Report to be released sometime soon.
 If you’re as excited about the new greenery as we are, please help us advocate, volunteering to voice your enthusiastic support once we get a date to present before the Oakland Planning Commission.
-Sign up via the button below!

 See the slideshow featuring the latest landscape architectural concepts below.
 (Click on the image to enlarge.)